guoyk-deprecated/enhanced-mysql-pool/README.md

     emysql.init('/path/to/the/config.json')

 NOTICE: the path send to `emysql.init` is for the function `require`, once the emysql module failed too much, it will entered failsafe module, emysql will automatically reload config file.
 It's suggested to use a `absolute path`.
-WARN  : init once, use everywhere
+WARN: init once, use everywhere

 ### Fetch a Avaliable Connection